 Institutional Equity and Compliance:

-Oversee the DHR, Title IX and Whistleblower responsibilities on campus by investigating complaints or allegations of sex/gender/sexual orientation discrimination, harassment or retaliation and acts of sexual violence, while using a variety of CSU Executive Orders, complaint processes and policies, as well as raise awareness on campus.
+Oversee DHR, Title IX and Whistleblower responsibilities on campus by investigating complaints or allegations of sex/gender/sexual orientation, discrimination, harassment or retaliation and acts of sexual violence, while using a variety of CSU Executive Orders, complaint processes and policies, as well as raise awareness on campus.

 - Upholding the university's obligation to respond to sexual harassment, gender harassment and sexual violence

 - Following CSU policies and complaint procedures

 - Working with designated CSUSB personnel

 - Offering resources and remedies for victims